FROM: Lindsay Kurrle, Secretary, Agency of Commerce and Community Development

 - No symptomatic or COVID-19 positive workers are allowed on site and any worker(s) who have contact with a worker or any other person who is diagnosed with COVID-19 are required to quarantine for 14 days.

-- All operations shall designate a health officer on-site at every shift responsible for ensuring compliance with the Executive Order and the Addenda thereto and applicable ACCD Guidance.
-This person shall have the authority to stop or modify activities to ensure work conforms with the mandatory health and safety requirements.
+- All business operations must have a designated health and safety officer on-site who monitors and has the authority to stop or modify activities to ensure compliance with these mandatory health and safety requirements.

 - All business, non-profit and government operations must use remote work whenever possible.